ShreyashSingh1/Dsocial/README.md

 ## **Security and Privacy**

-At Dsocial, we prioritize the security and privacy of our users.
+At Dconnect, we prioritize the security and privacy of our users.
 We employ robust encryption methods and adhere to strict privacy standards to ensure that your data remains safe and secure.

 ## **Feedback and Support**

 Your thoughts mean a lot to us!
-If you have any ideas, questions, or run into any problems using Dsocial, please don't hesitate to get in touch with our support team.
-Your feedback helps us make Dsocial better for everyone.
+If you have any ideas, questions, or run into any problems using Dconnect, please don't hesitate to get in touch with our support team.
+Your feedback helps us make Dconnect better for everyone.

-## **Join the Decentralized Social Movement**

-Join us on Dsocial and be part of the decentralized social media movement.
-Experience a platform where users are empowered, incentivized, and engaged in building a vibrant community together.
-Welcome to Dsocial!

 ---